 Encoder and Broadcaster

 Your encoder must compress your video and make it smaller to make sure your stream can be delivered to target platforms and downloaded by your viewers.
-For viewers to see the stream when it reaches it's destination, it should be uncompressed, so the language your broadcaster and the end platform use needs to be the same.
+For viewers to see the stream when it reaches its destination, it should be uncompressed, so the language your broadcaster and the end platform use needs to be the same.

 Streaming protocol and address (RTMP)

-A streaming protocol is a code which describes how streaming is done.
+A streaming protocol is a code that describes how streaming is done.
 There are several protocols in existence, of which RTMP is one of the most widely used.
 To use it, you need streaming destination data, which generally consists of two pieces - RTMP URL (Stream Address) and RTMP Key (Stream Name).

-Streaming Port is a allows to synchronize streaming from broadcasting software and receiving server.
+Streaming Port allows to synchronize streaming from broadcasting software and receiving server.
 By default, RTMP has port 1935, which will be used if no other port is specified.
 You can also stream to Restream using port 80 over RTMP if your network firewall blocks some ports.